 −121 dB(W/( m2 · MHz)) for 13 < δ 90

 where δ is the angle of the arrival above the horizontal plane in degrees;

+[NOTE TO FCC: THIS MASK SHOULD BE CONFIRMED BASED UPON CORRECT FORMULA AND RELEVANT ITU-R RECOMMENDATIONS.]

+5that for the purpose of protecting systems in the mobile service in neighbouring administrations, a HAPS system operating in the frequency bands 47.2-47.5 GHz and 47.9-48.2 GHz shall not exceed the following power flux density values at the Earth’s surface in a neightouring territory without the explicit agreement of the affected administrations:−109 dB(W/(m2 · MHz)) for 0° 4°

+−109 + 1.2 ( 4) dB(W/(m2 · MHz)) for 4° < 11.5°

+−100 dB(W/(m2 · MHz)) for 11.5° < 90°

+where δ is the elevation angle in degrees (angle of arrival above the horizontal plane for HAPS space station and below the horizon for the HAPS ground station).

-5 that, to protect radio astronomy stations operating in the band 48.94-49.04 GHz from unwanted emissions of HAPS operating in the 47.2-47.5 GHz and 47.9-48.2 GHz bands, the separation distance between the radio astronomy station and the nadir of a HAPS platform shall exceed 50 km6 that administrations planning to implement a HAPS system in the 47.2-47.5 GHz and 47.9-48.2 GHz bands shall notify the frequency assignments by submitting all mandatory elements of Appendix 4 to the Bureau for the examination of compliance with respect to resolves 1, 2, 3, 4 and 5 above with a view to their registration in the Master International Frequency Register;
+6 that administrations planning to implement a HAPS system in the 47.2-47.5 GHz and 47.9-48.2 GHz bands shall notify the frequency assignments by submitting all mandatory elements of Appendix 4 to the Bureau for the examination of compliance with respect to resolves 1, 2, 3, 4 and 5 above with a view to their registration in the Master International Frequency Register;

 7 that administrations shall notify the new data elements for the notices referred to in instructs the Director of the Radiocommunication Bureau 1 in order to enable the Bureau to perform the examinations,